Assistance programs in Doņa Ana County.

 Examples of the pantries include Calvary Baptist Church (575-522-7900), Casa De Peregrinos (dial 575 523-5542) and many others.
 Many also provide free Thanksgiving and Christmas meals too.

 There are several other free food pantries and soup kitchens in Dona Ana County.
 Not only may they have groceries or snacks for children living in poverty, but applications can also be given to benefits such as SNAP food stamps or USDA groceries.
-More Dona Ana County food pantries.
+More details on Dona Ana County food pantries.

 La Clinica De Familia, Inc. will help with the well-being of all people of Southern New Mexico through Social Services and Community Health.
 They oversee Migrant Health Centers and clinics, as well as offer Head Start for local children and families.